Kaliningrad: Bridges

 The branches of the Pregolya River divide the city into four parts.
-Majority of the city (Tsentralny Administrative District and Leningradsky Administrative District) is located north of the river, Moskovsky Administrative District is south of the river.
+The majority of the city (Tsentralny Administrative District and Leningradsky Administrative District) is located north of the river, Moskovsky Administrative District is south of the river.
 Kant Island (Kneiphof) and Oktyabrsky Administrative District (Lomse) are located between the branches of the river.

-There are eight active bridges across the Pregolya and one dismantled in Kaliningrad.
+There are eight active bridges across the Pregolya and one dismantled bridge in Kaliningrad: